bashtools/mok/README.md

 rm -rf mok/
 ```

-Then delete the podman/docker images that were built by `mok build`.
+Then delete the podman images that were built by `mok build`.

 ## Known Issues